Backq/twitch-drop-watcher/README.md

 # Twitch.tv drops auto reclaimer
 > This is a program for watch a stream and then reclaim automatically the drop from the stream using Selenium.
 I used this for Rust, as you can see into the source.
 You can filter your "own" games by adding the game's id into the "GameType.class".
-> NOTE: Before using the source, you need to get your own client id and bearer token from twitch api, using your own account.
+> NOTE: Before using this source, you need to get your own client id and bearer token from twitch api, using your own account.
 > There are no checks for ip so you can send request without put a proxy list.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)